The thought of citrus and salt might bring a tasty cocktail to mind. But those ingredients can also be a cheap and natural defense against fleas.

 Making your home unwelcoming

 A key component of the battle at home is to vacuum, vacuum, vacuum.
 Then, vacuum again just to be safe.
+Finally, dump the bag in a garbage can outside the home, as fleas can still live in the garbage.

 Furniture, especially items frequented by your pet, should be vacuumed frequently as well.
 Launder the pet’s bed weekly during flea season in the warmest months.